luminovang/documentation/routing/url-routing.md

 ## Introduction

-**Routing** is an essential part of the Luminova framework.
-It handles incoming URL requests, matches them to the right controller methods, and manages request authentication based on the URI and prefix.
+**Routing** is an essential part of the Luminova framework to handle incoming URI requests and matches them to the right controller methods.
+Its also manages request middleware authentication based on the URI prefix and patterns.

-Luminova simplifies and speeds up routing by using a [Routing URLPrefix](/routing/url-prefix.md) to quickly match the initial part of the URL path.
-This means only the necessary routes are loaded, improving performance compared to loading all routes first.
+Luminova simplifies and speeds up routing by using a [Routing URI Prefix](/routing/url-prefix.md) to quickly match the initial part of the URI as context and load the `routes/<context>.php` to handle request controller routing.
+This means only the necessary routes are loaded, improving performance compared to loading all routes in a single context.

-Luminova's routing module works efficiently for both `HTTP` and `CLI` requests.
-It captures and matches URI patterns, handles commands, and manages authentication with middleware.
+The routing module works efficiently for both `HTTP` and `CLI` requests, it captures and matches URI patterns, handles commands, and manages authentication with middleware as needed.

-When rendering views, you can use either a `Closure` or a `string` format similar to calling a static method.
-You don’t need to specify the namespace, just the base name of the class (e.g., `ControllerBaseName::methodName`).

-Controller methods that are routeable support dependency injection.
+In Luminova routing, routeable controller methods support dependency injection.
 This means you can specify the types of modules you want as parameters in your controller methods.
-By default, this feature is off.
-To enable it, update your [environment configuration file](/running/env.md) with `feature.route.dependency.injection`.
+By default, this feature is disabled.
+To enable it, update your [environment configuration file](/running/env.md) setting the value of `feature.route.dependency.injection` to `enable`.

 ***

-* Class namespace: `\Luminova\Routing\Router`
-* This class is marked as **final** and can't be subclassed
-* This class is a **Final class**
+### Defining Controller Method

+When defining controller methods or rendering callback handlers, you can use either a `Closure` or a string format that resembles a static method call (e.g., `ControllerBaseName::methodName`).
+The key difference is that you don’t need to specify the full class namespace, as it has already been registered in your application.
+You only need to provide the class base name and the method name (e.g., `ControllerBaseName::methodName`).

+***

+### Segment Capturing

+Segment capturing is way to capture URL segments and pass them to controller as arguments for further processing, the capture pattern uses various methods like regular expression patterns (e.g., `/foo/([a-zA-Z0-9]+)/([0-9]+)`), named placeholders (e.g., `/foo/{title}/{id}`), or predefined strict placeholders (e.g., `/foo/(:string)/(int)`).
+While regular expressions offer flexibility, named and strict placeholders provide a more convenient and developer-friendly approach, making them especially suitable for beginners.

 ***